The best of Ushuaia: 4-day itinerary for spring and fall

 .

-We continued along the road to Paso Garibaldi, the highest point on Route 3, which marks the transition from the southern to the northern Andes in Tierra del Fuego.
-Unlike the rest of the continent, where the Andes run north to south, here they stretch east to west.
-The Garibaldi Pass stands 450 meters above sea level, and, as our guide explained, in this region (and at this time of year), the temperature drops by 1 °C for every 100 meters of elevation gain.
-So, be prepared for the cold and wind — it was the chilliest spot of the day for us!
+We continued along the road to Paso Garibaldi, the highest point on Route 3, which marks the point where the Andes in Tierra del Fuego shift from running north-south to east-west.
+Garibaldi Pass sits 450 meters above sea level and, as our guide explained, in this region (and at this time of year), the temperature drops by 1°C for every 100 meters of elevation gain.
+So be prepared for cold temperatures and strong winds: this was definitely the coldest stop of the day for us.

-At the pass, there’s a viewpoint offering a stunning panorama of our two main destinations: Escondido and Fagnano Lakes.
+At the pass, there’s a viewpoint with beautiful views over our two main destinations: Escondido and Fagnano Lakes.

 .